diogobaeder/up-headliner/README.md

     $ fab build

 This will run the tests and some additional checks, like flake8, to help ensure the internal quality of the project.
+Or you can run each build stage separately:

+    $ fab test # to run the automated tests

+    $ fab flake # to run flake8 with the project options (see flake8.conf)

 Configuration
 -------------